 Analysis of legitimacy of the guideline

 The guideline in place accurately reflects the best practice standards promoting positive patient outcomes as evidenced by the research.
-The guideline should remain in place because the research proves that there needs to be promotion of breastfeeding at all levels of care from the beginning through birth and discharge from the hospital.
+The guideline should remain in place because the research proves Research indicates- research doesn’t provethat there needs to be promotion of breastfeeding at all levels of care from the beginning through birth and discharge from the hospital.
 The issue is that healthcare professionals need to increase the amount of education that they provide to women of childbearing age.
-The healthcare professionals should make sure they incorporate education into all levels of care.
+Can you elaborate on how this can be done?
+The healthcare professionals should make sure they incorporateincorporate is one word. education into all levels of care.
 It is hard to overeducate someone on something that is so natural for the human being.
-The guideline should stay the same; however, healthcare providers should be refreshed on the guideline at least once a year to ensure they are providing accurate care.
+The guideline should stay the same; however, healthcare providers should be refreshed on the guideline at least once a year to ensure they are providing accurate care.Instead of opinion – should come from what the research says.

 Conclusion

 Breastfeeding is an important decision for all women who plan to have children or who are near delivery of their child.
 Research shows that breastfeeding is beneficial to mother and child in many ways.
 Breastfeeding can promote bonding between mother and infant as well as provide nutrition for both.
 The current guideline for the U. S. Department of Health and Human Services: National Guideline Clearinghouse is up to date and should be enforced in all facilities with women who are having children, as well as women who are of child bearing age.
+This is true and the evidence is clear that breastfeeding is best.
+However, Our society does not always support breast feeding for a variety of reasons.
+Women may not be able to ask for time to pump at the jobs.
+Women may be ridiculed for breast feeding even discretely in public.
+There are many reasons why your patient may choose not to breast feed.
+Educate and the respect your patients decision.

 References